jsinnovco/custom-multi-agent/README.md

 Step 7.
 Restart your Azure App Service in the Azure Portal and then click 'Browse' again.

 You should now see the new blade for 'planning an event'.
-If you click on it, the workflow will walk through the new agent code we added (see details below in [**CODE CHANGES**](#code-changes)).
+If you click on it, the workflow will walk through the new agent code we added (see details below).

 <p align="center">
 <img src="./docs/images/readme/app-second-run.png" width="80%" style="display: block; margin: auto;" />